 Payment Plans will also incur additional flat rate interest of £25.00 over 5 months or £50.00 over 10 months.

-Please remember that we are a charity and must recover the costs of operating the Assisted Purchase Programme.
+Please remember that we are a charity and must recover the costs of operating the Instrument Purchase Programme.
 All charges go straight back into running the Saturday Programme.

 c.
 INSTRUMENT LOANS AND CARE

 Students receiving tuition at the Saturday Programme are offered the opportunity to

 participate in the Instrument Loan Programme.
 These instruments have a potentially long lifespan,

 provided that they are properly cared for.
 All musical instruments are fragile and require